lhndo/Printer-Mods/Ender Y - LH Stinger CF Carriage and Bed/README.md

 <br>

 * If you use a default rear stepper motor mount which sits higher than the belt, then you will need to cut the following arms from the top carriagge plate.
 This change should not make a big impact on the structural support.
+* A lower motor mount can be used instead to aviod this.
+(Ask on the LH Stinger Discords)

 ![](Images/carriagecut.png)